omazapa/HunabKu/hunabku/config/apidoc-header.md

 To know more a about Hunabku please visit **[github.com/colav/Hunabku](https://github.com/colav/Hunabku)**

-This platform allows to server the documentation for different packages like
+This platform allows to server the documentation for different packages in the Colav Organization.

-**Moia Bibliographic System Capture: [github.com/colav/Moai](https://github.com/colav/Moai)**

-Made with love by Colav Team! 😃.
+Made with love ❤️ by Colav Team! 😃.